polluks/platotermbbc/README.md

-# platotermx11
+# platotermoric
-PLATOTerm for X11
+PLATOTerm for Oric Atmos